stavros11/Facebook-Photo-Downloader/README.md

 EMAIL=(your facebook email)
 PASS=(your facebook password)

-python3 main.py --friends-file $FILE --max-photos 3 --email $EMAIL --password $PASS
+python3 main.py --friends-file $FILE --email $EMAIL --password $PASS --max-photos 3
 ```

 Note that you need your facebook credentials to log-in, in order to access the high resolution photos of your friends (and sometimes even people who are not your friends).
+Max photos is the number of photos you would like to download from each person in the list.
+If the person has less available profile photos then all his photos will be downloaded.

+Running the above will download the photos of the specified people in the directory of `FILE`.
+A different subdirectory will be created for each person.
+A `pd.DataFrame` saved as `profiles.pkl` will also be created that contains various scraped data for the profiles, such the names, cities, about sections and photo urls.

+#### Optional options
+You can also set the following flags:
+* `--data-dir` : Alternative path to save downloaded photos.
+If set, this will be used instead of the `FILE` directory.
+* `--sleep-time`: Time to wait between subsequent HTTP requests when scraping a single profile (defaults to 1 sec).
+* `--sleep-between`: Time to wait between subsequent HTTP requests when scraping a single profile (defaults to 3 sec).
+* `--start` and `--end` can be used to index the loaded friend list from `FILE` if we don't want to scrape all people it contains (for example when resuming an old scraping session).

+It is common to use `sleep` when sending HTTP requests to avoid overloading the server.
+Note that even if you use larger `sleep` times, your facebook profile will get blocked after scraping many profiles.
+Nevertheless, be polite and :sleeping: sufficiently long! :wink: